shixianc/aws-amplify-auth-component/README.md

 <br /><br /><br /><br />
 ## 2. Configuration for Frontend and Backend

 By setting up Cognito User Pool, we are able to create, edit and maintain users and groups in a centralized place.
 We can have different applications connecting and re-using the same User Pool by adding the following configuration to "index.js" file.
-Another advantage is that, team may expand the business beyond dental facility and it provides this flexibility in the future.
+Another advantage is that, team may expand the business beyond currrent user base and it provides this flexibility in the future.
 By adding Groups to the same user pool, we can create more account types, such like Layers, drivers, etc. to fullfil custmoized needs for both users and developers.
 And most importantly team only needs to maintain one central user pool.

 ###### note: parameters below can be found in Cognito user pool home page.
 ```JavaScript